achubaty/achubaty.github.io/_posts/2013-07-15-essential-software-for-biology-grad-students-part-iii-writing-tools.md

 <a href="/uploads/2013/07/mpb-game-dpe.png"><img class="aligncenter  wp-image-232" title="a LaTeX equation" alt="a LaTeX equation" src="/uploads/2013/07/mpb-game-dpe-1024x231.png" width="625" height="140" /></a>

-To make your introduction to LaTeX easier, I recommend starting out using an editor like <a href="http://www.xm1math.net/texmaker/">Texmaker</a>, which is cross platform and come with a GUI to assist with inserting various document elements.
+To make your introduction to LaTeX easier, I recommend starting out using an editor like [Texmaker](http://www.xm1math.net/texmaker/), which is cross platform and come with a GUI to assist with inserting various document elements.
 If you will be using equations, you'll want to make sure you use the `amsmath` package.
-There are a lot of other great packages for latex which will help with everything from document formatting and layout, to citation formatting with bibtex, as well as <a href="http://texblog.org/2012/06/21/classic-coffee-stains-with-latex/">adding coffee stains to your pdf documents</a>.
-I also recommend checking out the <a href="http://tex.stackexchange.com/">TeX Stack Exchange</a> site to get Q&amp;A help with everything (La)TeX.
+There are a lot of other great packages for latex which will help with everything from document formatting and layout, to citation formatting with bibtex, as well as [adding coffee stains to your pdf documents](http://texblog.org/2012/06/21/classic-coffee-stains-with-latex/).
+I also recommend checking out the [TeX Stack Exchange](http://tex.stackexchange.com/) site to get Q&A help with everything (La)TeX.

 Going further and using R+LaTeX+Sweave and you've got yourself a full-on powerhouse of reproducible, portable document publishing.
 Also remember, .tex files are simply a type of text file, so they work with version control software like Git.

 ### File conversion with Pandoc

 Lastly, I'll quickly mention that the best way to take your Markdown and LaTeX documents and convert them to almost any type of document file including (e.g., .tex, .html, .pdf, .doc, .odt) is using Pandoc.
-It's a simple command-line tool, and <a href="http://johnmacfarlane.net/pandoc/README.html">using it is incredibly straightforward</a>.
+It's a simple command-line tool, and [using it is incredibly straightforward](http://johnmacfarlane.net/pandoc/README.html).

 ### Use them everyday

 Like any new software, there is a bit of a learning curve, so the best way to get used to it is simply to use it.
-Using markdown for everyday notetaking or creating and maintaining your cv with markdown/LaTeX are great ways to gain familiarity with these tools.
+Using markdown for everyday note taking or creating and maintaining your cv with markdown/LaTeX are great ways to gain familiarity with these tools.
 Start using them today.
 Start using them with your collaborators.
 You (and they) won't be disappointed.